xyproto/orbiton/README.md

 * When elongating a long line (one that is already longer than the terminal width), the line will break at an unexpected location.
 * The smart indentation is not always smart.

+One of the goals of `o` is that it shall be small, fast, limited and unsurprising.
+If it's surprising, please file an issue.

 ## Hotkeys

 * `ctrl-q` - Quit